dotlang/language/README.md

 y("a") = 100
 var t: int = y("b")
 ```
+- In fact, anywhere that compiler detects these literals, it will call `opCall` for the expected type with key and value.
+So you can use this type of literal for your custom types too.
+If type is marked with `val`, a temporary var will be created for these operations.

 - If you query a map for something which does not exist, it will return `Nothing`.
 Below shows two ways to read data from a map:
 `if ( var t = my_map("key1"), t @ var x:int )`
 `if ( var t = my_map("key1"), t !@ Nothing )`